Vegan Chickpea & Mixed Vegetable Sauce with Couscous

 I’ve actually named this meal a ‘lazy dish’ because I simply pour the dry couscous into a heatproof bowl, cover it with boiling water then place a plate on top, allowing the water to be absorbed and cooking these tiny balls of semolina (I picked this tip up in my uni days).

-No cooking, it no time at all and is absolutely hassle-free.
+No cooking, it takes no time at all and is absolutely hassle-free.
 Yay!

 I hope you love this couscous dish as much as we do and of course do go ahead and add chilli, Tabasco, hot sauce, spices etc if you fancy giving it a little kick.
 I keep family recipes low on spice to please the picky eaters.